Simon Magnusson

 PB232

-• Sexual Consent in Interaction: In collaboration with Melisa Stevanovic, this project investigates how sexual consent is enacted—both verbally and physically—in contemporary TV series and films.
-Fictional portrayals play a key role in shaping sexual scripts, i.e., cultural norms and expectations that influence how people understand and practice consent.
-The project’s sub-studies focus on voluntariness, ambiguity, and willingness in sexual contexts—when consent is established, rejected, or withdrawn.
-Discussions on these practices are often shaped by normative communication assumptions, lacking insight into the conditions of social interaction.
-By grounding these questions in established conversation and interaction research, this project provides a more complex yet realistic perspective on how sexual consent can and should be understood in practice.
+• The project Sexual Consent in Interaction (in collaboration with Melisa Stevanovic) investigates how ambiguity, (un)willingness, and continuity are represented in contemporary television series and films.
+Fictional depictions play a central role in reproducing cultural norms and expectations that shape how people understand and practice consent.
+Since public discussions of these issues are often guided by normative models of communication with limited insight into the conditions of human interaction, this research – grounded in conversation and interaction analysis – offers a more nuanced and interactionally sensitive understanding of how sexual consent can and should be understood in practice.

 Publications External link.